 Transfer of Booked Transmission Capacity for Delivery/Reception

 Each Transmission User (Transferor User) may conclude an agreement to transfer to another Transmission User (Transferee User) the entire or part of the Transmission Capacity it has booked at an Entry or Exit Point or at a Reverse Flow Entry or Exit Point (Transferred Booked Transmission Capacity).
 Bundled Transmission Capacity may be transferred only as a bundled product, as initially acquired by the Transferor User through the Standard Capacity Product auction in accordance with the provisions of Regulation (EU) No 459/2017 and of Chapter [2B] of the Network Code.
-Transfer is effected according to the procedure of Article [20A].
 The Transfer of the Booked Transmission Capacity for Delivery on Firm Basis at the LNG Entry Point is performed jointly with the Transfer of the respective LNG Gasification Capacity, according to article [73], as bundled LNG Capacity.

-2. With the transfer agreement the Transferor User and the Transferee User agree that the Transferee User fully undertakes the rights and obligations of the Transferor User emanating from the provisions of the Network Code and the terms of the Transmission Agreement and it is rendered exclusively responsible to the Operator for the fulfilment of the latter, particularly those related to Gas balancing and the payment of the applicable NNGS Usage Tariff.
+With the transfer agreement the Transferor User and the Transferee User agree that the Transferee User fully undertakes the rights and obligations of the Transferor User emanating from the provisions of the Network Code and the terms of the Transmission Agreement and it is rendered exclusively responsible to the Operator for the fulfilment of the latter, particularly those related to Gas balancing and the payment of the applicable NNGS Usage Tariff.

-3. The transfer agreement shall take effect upon the written consent of the Operator and, in the case of Bundled Transmission Capacity, the additional written consent of the upstream Operator, at the Transmission Capacity Auction Point at which Bundled Transmission Capacity is offered as a Standard Capacity Product.
+Without prejudice to the provisions of Article [11], the transfer agreement shall take effect upon the consent of the Operator and, in the case of Bundled Transmission Capacity, the additional consent of the upstream Operator, at the Transmission Capacity Auction Point at which Bundled Transmission Capacity is offered as a Standard Capacity Product.
 To this end, the contracting parties will inform the Operator in writing of the unique number (code) of the Approved Application to which the amount transferred relates, and will submit all details of the transfer by 10:00 of the Day which precedes the Day on which the transfer is due to take place.
-The Operator will notify the upstream Operator’s request at the Transmission Capacity Auction Point in the event that the transfer concerns Bundled Transmission Capacity at said Point.
+Upon submission of the above notification, it is considered that the Transferee User requests the modification of Transmission Capacity that it has booked by the transferred size.
+In the event that the transfer concerns Bundled Transmission Capacity at a Transmission Capacity Auction Point, the Operator shall notify the upstream Operator at the said Point.

-4. The Operator will not consent to the agreement and the agreement will not take effect if at least one of the following applies:
+The Operator will not consent to the agreement and the agreement will not take effect if at least one of the following applies: